cuernodegazpacho/legotrain/README.md

 ### Controller

-The _Controller_ class is responsible for establishing the connections in between the train class instances that are passed to it by the _main.py_ module.
+The _Controller_ class is responsible for establishing the connections in between the train class instances that are passed to it by the _main.py_ module, and the handset.
 It also creates an instance of class _RemoteHandset_ that handles user input from the handset, and connects handset gestures to functions in the code.

 _Controller_ can handle a number of different train configurations.
 Examples of these can be found in the _main.py_ module.
-The main module is the one that runs under the main thread in Python, thus it is the module that also sets up and maintains the tkinter GUI.
+The main module is the one that runs under the main thread in Python, thus it is the module that also sets up and starts the tkinter GUI.

 #### Handset gestures